cloudflare/cloudflare-docs/content/magic-wan/connector/configure-connector.md

 </div>

-Select **Save** when you are finished.
+11. Select **Save** when you are finished.

-10. Select **Save and exit** to finish your configuration.
+12. Select **Save and exit** to finish your configuration.
 Tunnels and static routes will be automatically created and associated with your site once the Magic WAN Connector boots up (refer to the next step).

 ## 3. Set up your Magic WAN Connector

-The Magic WAN Connector will only establish a connection to the Cloudflare network when it is activated, so we recommend leaving it deactivated until you are ready to establish the connection.
+The Magic WAN Connector is shipped to you deactivated.
+It will only establish a connection to the Cloudflare network when it is activated.
+Cloudflare recommends leaving it deactivated until you are ready to establish the connection, to prevent unauthorized users to access your network.

 When the Connector is first activated, one of the ports must be connected to the Internet through a route that supports DHCP.
 This is required so that the Connector can reach the Cloudflare global network and download the required configurations that you set up in the [Site configuration](#2-define-a-site-configuration) step.